-Targeting high-profile organizations directly is incredibly difficult, requires a lot of time and effort, and often takes a long time to yield fewer results.
-Why?
-Large-scale organizations, such as the government, are well-funded, well-protected, and have entire teams working tremendously hard to maintain the latest security software protecting their network.
+The SolarWinds attack highlights how targeting high-profile organizations directly can be incredibly difficult, requiring significant time, effort, and often yielding fewer results.
+Large-scale organizations, such as the government, are well-funded, well-protected, and have entire teams dedicated to maintaining the latest security software to safeguard their networks.

-To compensate, attackers have to shift up stream to the software supply chain to find a way of pursuing vendors that their targets are using in order to get inside.
-This is precisely what happened in the case of the SolarWinds attack.
+To compensate, attackers shift upstream to the software supply chain, pursuing vendors that their targets rely on to gain access.
+This is precisely what happened in the case of the SolarWinds attack, where attackers infiltrated through a trusted vendor to reach their targets.

 What were SUNBURST’s exact capabilities?

-The culprits managed to target software vendor SolarWinds by targeting Orion, its network monitoring and management tool.
-They compromised one of Orion’s build servers and inserted a backdoor in one of the update’s modules.
-The backdoored update, which was digitally signed, was delivered to roughly 18,000 SolarWinds customers (including Fortune 500 Companies) and was available on their website.
-FireEye, a cybersecurity company, alerted SolarWinds about the backdoor dubbed SUNBURST and only a few days after the report the backdoor was removed.
+The attackers successfully infiltrated software vendor SolarWinds by focusing on its Orion network monitoring and management tool.
+They breached one of Orion's build servers and implanted a backdoor into one of the update modules.
+This compromised update, digitally signed, was distributed to approximately 18,000 SolarWinds customers, including Fortune 500 companies, and made available through their website.
+Cybersecurity firm FireEye discovered the backdoor, named SUNBURST, and notified SolarWinds.
+Just a few days after FireEye’s report, the backdoor was removed.

 SolarWinds: Anatomy of a Supersonic Supply Chain Attack